 Data Architecture

 A well-designed data architecture is essential for efficient data flow and integration.
 Such involves creating a blueprint for collection, data storage, and accessing high-quality data.
 Your architecture should be scalable and flexible to accommodate growing data volumes and evolving business requirements.
-Use technologies that support data warehousing, data lakes, and real-time data processing.
+Use technologies that support data warehousing, data lakes, dimensional modeling transformation, and real-time data processing.
 Companies like Amazon and Google exemplify robust data architectures that efficiently handle vast amounts of data, enabling seamless data operations.

 Data Analytics and Insights